Skip to main content

 • Use your breath.
 Breathing exercises can help lower your stress and anxiety in the moment.
 They have a calming effect on your body and brain, and can help you escape the fight-or-flight response.

-If you’re over the age of 40 and experiencing new or worsening anxiety, talk to your healthcare provider.
-Remember: Perimenopause usually starts in your 40s.
-This means that menopause-related anxiety can start as early as your 40s, too.
+If you’re over the age of 40 and experiencing new or worsening anxiety, talk to a healthcare professional.
+Remember, perimenopause usually starts in your 40s.
+This means that menopause-related anxiety can start around that time, too.

-It’s especially important to talk with your healthcare provider if your anxiety is getting in the way of your daily life.
+It’s especially important to talk with a healthcare professional if your anxiety is getting in the way of your daily life.
 Keep in mind that good treatments are available to help you manage anxiety.

 The bottom line